SpooshDoosh/Milestone-Project-1-DUrban-Fitness/README.md

   * Site Owner Goals:
     * I want the company to be easily found using search engines.
-    * I want to bring attention the who we are and what we do.
+    * I want to bring attention to who we are and what we do.
-    * I want site visitors to the site to be able to easily locate the company as well as the contact details easily from the website.
+    * I want site visitors to be able to easily locate the company as well as the contact details easily from the website.
     * I want site visitors to be able to directly contact the company through the website.

 * ## Strategy